nealalan/LAB-AWS_webserver_via_terraform/README.md

 # Project Files
 - ~/ - your home folder.
-- ~/Projects/ folder - where your projects should be located, including the scripts you pull down
+- ~/Projects/ - where your projects should be located, including the scripts you pull down
 - [vpc.tf](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/vpc.tf) - a consolidated terraform file (infrastructure as code) to create a VPC, associated components and an EC2 Ubuntu instance in a Public Subnet
   - best practice is to separate out the terraform components into sections, but this worked out well for me to have it in one file
-  - need to implement the logic to automatically push (scp?) the install.sh file to the EC2 instance and run it automatically
+  - I can see a good practice in storing the variables in a separate .tf file - which is what terraform recommends
 - [install.sh](https://github.com/nealalan/tf-201812-nealalan.com/blob/master/install.sh) - shell script to configure the Ubuntu instance to configure NGINX web server with secure websites (https)
   - website are automatically pulled from git repos for respective sites
-- ~/.ssh/web-site.pem
-- ~/.ssh/web-site-pub-key.pem
+- ~/.ssh/web-site.pem - Private key for you only.
+Good idea to store a copy in your pwd mgr.
+- ~/.ssh/web-site-pub-key.pem - Public key so you can connect to your server.
+  - This is stored on AWS and in Ubuntu.
-- ~/.ssh/known_hosts
+- ~/.ssh/known_hosts - System file that stores a key fingerprint
+  - If you delete and recreate the same instance many times, you'll have to remove 'offending' records from here
 - ~/.aws/credentials - the file that will store your automated AWS keys and secret keys

 # Section 1 - AWS Setup.
 ![](https://github.com/nealalan/LAB-AWS_webserver_via_terraform/blob/master/images/AWSfreetier.png?raw=true)
-- If you have a .edu email address you can sign up for an educational account, which will not require a credit card.
+- If you have a .edu email address you can sign up for an educational account.
+No credit card required!
+Keep this forever!
 - You will have to enter a credit card, but will still be given "free tier" credit.
+  - Don't worry, if you have a major mishap and some charges, AWS will be nice enough to credit you.
+  - But you'll want a credit card on file if you decide to buy a domain name(s) and use Route 53.
-- Create an AWS root account.
+- Now, create your AWS root account!

 ## Billing
 - It's important to watch your use!
-Be prepared to be charged a few dollars if you don't pay attention to the terms.
-But you can avoid charges by reading pricing documentation before you do things.
+  - Be prepared to be charged a few dollars if you don't pay attention to the terms.
+  - You can avoid charges by reading pricing documentation before you do things.
+  - You can be notified immediately of charges if you setup alerts!
+  - Examples:
     - If you run more than 750 hours of EC2 instances in a month (there are 744 in a month) you can be charged.
     - If you use more than 30 GB of space, irrelevant of the instance running, you will be charged.
     - If you have an Elastic IP that isn't assigned to an active instance or gateway, you will be charged per hour.
     - If you register a domain name and use the DNS service within AWS, you will be charged.
-You can use another provider for cheaper.
-- Pay attention to [BILLING](https://console.aws.amazon.com/billing/home?region=no-region#/bills) and [cost explorer](https://console.aws.amazon.com/billing/home?region=no-region#/).
+  - Understand and watch [billing](https://console.aws.amazon.com/billing/home?region=no-region#/bills) and [cost explorer](https://console.aws.amazon.com/billing/home?region=no-region#/).
-- If you do see a few charges, don't panic.
-Once you remove it, the charges should stop and may go away.
+- If you do see a few charges, don't panic and try to destroy everything.
+Seek guidance.
+  - If you destroy things, you may miss what is actually causing the charges.
+And may cause MORE charges@

 # Section 2 - AWS Security
 - First, you need a password manager!